 Welcome Center hours of operation are Sunday – Thursday 8AM-5PM and Friday – Saturday 8AM-6PM.

 At the Welcome Center you can purchase your adult day pass for $15 per person per day, youth day pass (8-15 years old) for $7 per day and over 70 and 7 and under ride for free.

-Out of respect for the landowners and the Association that makes the trail network possible, please remember that you need to have your Day pass or Year round Membership visibly placed on your bike while you use the Kingdom Trail network.
+Out of respect for the landowners and the Association that makes the trail network possible, please remember that you need to have your Day pass or Year Round Membership while you use the Kingdom Trail network.
 We work hard to provide world class trails for you to enjoy.

 Please help us to maintain and manage this wonderful year-round trail system by making a charitable donation* or purchasing items at our online store.
 With your help we can continue to keep prices affordable, build more trails, conserve the natural resource, maintain landowner relations, host great events and offer programs.

 *Kingdom Trail Association is a 501 (c) 3 Not- for-Profit organization and your generous gift is tax deductible allowable by the IRS.
 You can make a donation through our store……..or send check to Kingdom Trails, PO Box 204 East Burke, Vermont 05832

 Call us at 802.626.0737 for information